 Leadership and Organizing

-- October: Food Day—Fellows recruit and support student coordinators as they plan for this national day of action,
+October: Food Day—Fellows support student leaders in plans for this national day of action

-- December: Winter Appeal—Fellows learn about grassroots fundraising through our holiday appeal drive,
+December: Winter Appeal—Fellows learn about grassroots fundraising through our holiday fundraising drive

-- April: National Retreat—Fellows engage in the reflection and annual planning process with RFC leadership,
+May: National Retreat—Fellows engage in the reflection and annual planning process with RFC leadership

-- Ongoing: Campus Visits--Fellows coordinate and participate in road trips to campuses throughout their region.
+Ongoing: Campus Visits and Road Trips--Fellows coordinate and participate in road trips to campuses throughout region

 Program Structure & Support

-Fellows work in teams of two or more, and are supervised by a staff member.
+Fellows work in teams of two or more and are supervised by a member of staff.
 Regional teams have at least once-weekly check-in meetings.
 All fellows gather for monthly discussions, in addition to periodic online distance learning modules.
-Two times each year, fellows engage in structured peer feedback sessions called “Real Talk.”
+Twice a year, fellows engage in structured peer feedback sessions called “Real Talk.”
 Fellows also engage in a Quarterly Review process, focused both on campaign outcomes and Fellows’ personal development goals.